asterai Documentation

 Hello World

-- Sign into the asterai console
+- Sign in to asterai

-- Create a new application
+- Create a new agent.
+You can call it hello-world-agent.

-- Install the asterai CLI:
+- Install the asterai CLI.
+Example using

 npm install -g @asterai/cli